Krishna-Aaketi/My_Learning_Vault/Linux_System_programming/Files/README.md

   return 0;
 }
 ```
+## Get the last modified timestamp of a file
 ```c
 /* * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * * *
  * 19. Develop a C program to get the last modified timestamp of a file named "file.txt"?    *